 - worsening throughout the springtime and in a moist climate,

-- psoriasis progresses following another dermatological condition that was treated using the topical creams,
+- psoriasis progresses following another dermatological condition that was treated using topical creams,

 - psoriasis accompanies other medical conditions such as hay fever, bronchitis, asthma, etc.,

-- typical Sulphur patient is stoop-shouldered, untidy, lanky and bony, with unpleasant body smell.
+- the typical Sulphur patient is stoop-shouldered, untidy, lanky, and bony, with an unpleasant body smell.

-Homeopathy for psoriasis, this serious and non-curable disease, often is more effective than regular western approach.
+Homeopathic treatment of psoriasis, this serious and non-curable disease, often is more effective than the regular western approach.